 Procedure

-Creating a monochrome logo can be tricky, particularly with adjacent color gradients, spaces, and other complicated design elements.
+It can be a tricky procedure to create a monochrome logo particularly with adjacent color gradients, spaces, and other complicated design elements.

 For this reason, it will be the best practice to design a logo first in black-and-white and then include color if required.
-In case the logo is designed in color without any regard for future simplification to black-and-white, unwanted complications might arise, and it might be imperative for the original logo to be redesigned.
+In case the logo is designed in color without any regard to future simplification to black-and-white, unwanted complications might arise and it might be imperative for the original logo to be redesigned.
 This might frustrate the designers and the clients alike.

 Reasons why brands should use monochrome logos